jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-05-30-bicep-app-service-container.md

 This will generate the passwords and set ACR_PULL_TOKEN to be the value of one of the generated passwords.

-## Setting up your App Service with Custom Container
+## Setting up your App Service with a Custom Container

 Use the bicep below to create a linux App Service plan and an App Service that uses your custom container.